evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 ## Metadata Links

-Customize additional links to specify for your project under the Plugins section of the project page, by specifying a link and title (if this link includes `{version_id}` we will sub in the version ID when rendering the link).
+Customize additional links to specify for your project under the Plugins section of the project page, by specifying a link and title.

 Right now this is restricted to patches, but work is planned in EVG-16363 to extend this to other requesters.

+Special Fields:
+* `{version_id}` -- if this is included in the metadata link, we will sub in the ID when rendering the link

 This may also be added to individual tasks using `metadata_links` for [task annotations](https://docs.devprod.prod.corp.mongodb.com/evergreen/API/REST-V2-Usage#task-annotations).